bogdanspn/wp-iconfinder-portfolio/README.md

 You can also use the following list of parameters to filter the content that displayed.
 Details for each parameter are included below.

 * sets  - Shows a specific list of iconsets by iconset IDs
-* count - Limits the number of iconsets that are displayed (1 - 100)
+* count - Limits the number of iconsets that are displayed (1 - 100, 100 is the default if no count is specified)
 * style - Shows only iconsets matching a valid style identifier
 * type - Shows only iconsets matching a valid type identifier
 * categories - Shows only iconsets matching a comma-separated list of 1 or more category identifiers